GUIDE

 The Bottom Line

-Enfamil NeuroPro and Kirkland Signature formula share the same FDA nutritional foundation.
+Enfamil NeuroPro and Kirkland Signature ProCare share the same FDA nutritional foundation.
 The meaningful difference is Enfamil's MFGM and prebiotic additions — which have promising but limited evidence of clinical benefit in healthy babies — and the substantial price gap.

 Choose Enfamil if: you value the MFGM and prebiotic additions, your baby is thriving on it, you receive WIC benefits that cover it, or you do not have convenient Costco access.